mihaidld/mihaidld.github.io/README.md

-# mihaidld.github.io
+# Test GitHub Pages and GitHub Actions
-Test GitHub actions using Shellcheck scripts
+Test GitHub actions using Shellcheck on shell scripts and Proselint on .md files